-Microorganisms can either be helpful, harmless or disease-causing pathogens.
-Some of them are useful in human welfare while some are harmful and toxic enough to make us ill.
-Let’s have a glimpse of different types of microorganisms.
+Microorganisms can either be beneficial and are helpful in human welfare, while others are disease-causing and toxic enough to make us ill.
+The different types of microorganisms include: